 basis?
 Could you sell them at markets or car boot sales?
 Classified

 ads?
-Online auctions?
-Or would a combination of everything be the best
+Online auctions like eBay?
+Or would a combination of everything

-approach?
-Getting noticed is the prime objective in the retail market.
+be the best approach?
+Getting noticed is the prime objective in the

-How much can I earn money from crafts working from home?
+How much money can I earn from hand crafts working from

 With any part-time craft-based income, you're unlikely